zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0027-the_battle_of_badr.md

 I- the- the level of imān...
 I just...

-What an interesting incident, with how Muḥammad ﷺ said to 'Umar ibn al-Khaṭṭāb raḍiallāhu 'anh "Is it fair that the face of the Messenger's uncle be struck with sword?"
+What an interesting incident, with how Muḥammad ṣallallāhu 'alayhi wa sallam said to 'Umar ibn al-Khaṭṭāb raḍiallāhu 'anh "Is it fair that the face of the Messenger's uncle be struck with sword?"

 Wait does that technically mean Umm al-Faḍl raḍiallāhu 'anhā dealt the wound to Abū Lahab which ended up killing him?